wrf/genomeGTFtools/jbrowse/README.md

 `~/bcftools-1.9/htslib-1.9/tabix -p vcf Hhon_FREEBAYES_DNA_SNPs.vcf.gz`

-This can be directly added to the `trackList.json` file.
+This can be directly added to the `tracks.conf` file.
 Various style parameters can be changed as above, such as changing the defualt color.
+This is given a function to color based on the first alternative allele (usually there is only one).
+If the switch fails, then the feature is colored black, such as for indels.

+Commonly, G is yellow (or black), A is green, T is red, and C is blue.

 ```
+[tracks.dnasnps]
+storeClass     = JBrowse/Store/SeqFeature/VCFTabix
+urlTemplate    = Hhon_FREEBAYES_DNA_SNPs.vcf.gz
+category = NGS
+type = JBrowse/View/Track/CanvasVariants
+key  = DNA SNPs
-      {
+style.color = function(feature) {
-         "category"      : "NGS",
-         "label"         : "DNA SNPs",
-         "key"           : "DNA SNPs",
-         "style": {
+  switch (feature.variant.ALT[0]) {
-             "color" : "#1c9099",
-         },
-         "storeClass"    : "JBrowse/Store/SeqFeature/VCFTabix",
-         "urlTemplate"   : "Hhon_FREEBAYES_DNA_SNPs.vcf.gz",
-         "type"          : "JBrowse/View/Track/CanvasVariants"
+    case "A":
+      return "#23bb45";
+    case "T":
+      return "#d7301f";
+    case "C":
+      return "#0845c4";
+    case "G":
+      return "#feb24c";
+    default:
+      return "black";
+    }
   }
 ```

 ## Some configuration notes for JBrowse ##